(I'm) Stranded (song)

 "(I'm) Stranded" is the debut single released by Australian punk rock band the Saints.
 Issued in September 1976, it has been cited as "one of the iconic singles of the era", and pre-dated vinyl debuts by contemporary punk acts such as the Sex Pistols, Buzzcocks, The Damned and The Clash.
 In 2001, it was voted among the Top 30 Australian Songs of all time by APRA.

 Written by guitarist Ed Kuepper and vocalist Chris Bailey, the single was originally released on the band's own Fatal Records label, with an initial pressing of 500 copies.
 In the UK, where the single was at first available only on import, Sounds magazine called it "single of this and every week. ...
 The singing's flat and disinterested, the guitars are on full stun. ...
 It's fabulous."
 In 2007, Australian Musician magazine voted this the fourth most significant moment in the history of Australian pop/rock.

 On the strength of the single, The Saints were signed in November 1976 to a three-album deal by EMI in the UK.
 The single was then released in the U.K. on 31 December 1976.
 The band's first LP was also called (I'm) Stranded.
 As well as featuring on their debut album, both "(I'm) Stranded" and the single's B-side, "No Time", appeared on a split EP with Stanley Frank in 1977.

 In 2007, "(I'm) Stranded" was added to the National Film and Sound Archive's Sounds of Australia registry.

-History
+Background

 The Saints were formed in Brisbane in 1973, initially calling themselves Kid Galahad and the Eternals.
 They are considered to be one of the first and most influential punk groups.
 The Saints rehearsed in the front room of the rented house on Petrie terrace, Brisbane, which happened to be opposite the local police headquarters.
 By 1975, contemporaneous with the Ramones, The Saints were employing the fast tempos, raucous vocals and "buzzsaw" guitar that characterised early punk rock.
 Guitarist Ed Kuepper explained that they played faster and faster as they were nervous in front of audiences.
 The police would often break up their performances, and arrests were frequent.
 They found it difficult to get bookings in Brisbane and so formed their own promotion company, their own club (Hay's place became the 76 Club) and their own record label.